capashaa/EverybodyEditsProtocol/Campaigns.md

+### More information about each campaign can be found at https://wiki.everybodyedits.com/Campaign

 | Abbreviation | Last Update | Name | Description
 | ------------ | ----| ----| ----|
 | adv          | 2015-08-09 22:04:22 | Adventure League | You have beaten the Adventure League campaign!